 We expect to face intense competition from other biopharmaceutical companies who are developing agents for the treatment of autoimmune diseases, including multiple agents which are in the same class as IMVT-1401.
 We are aware of several FcRn inhibitors that are in clinical development.
-These include, efgartigimod (argenx SE), nipocalimab, (Momenta Pharmaceuticals), rozanolixizumab (UCB) and ALXN1830 (Alexion Pharmaceuticals).
+These include, efgartigimod (argenx SE), nipocalimab (Johnson & Johnson), rozanolixizumab (UCB) and ALXN1830 (Alexion Pharmaceuticals).

-Each of efgartigimod, nipocalimab, rozanolixizumab and ALXN1830 is currently under development for the treatment of MG.
-In addition, for WAIHA, Alexion has announced plans to begin a Phase 2 trial for ALXN1830 in early 2020 and Momenta has announced the launch of an adaptive Phase 2/3 clinical study for nipocalimab.
-Momenta also announced that the FDA has granted Fast Track Designation for nipocalimab in WAIHA.
+Each of efgartigimod, nipocalimab, and rozanolixizumab is currently under development for the treatment of MG.
+Alexion has announced plans to begin Phase 2 trials for ALXN1830 in MG and WAIHA in the second half of 2021.
+Johnson & Johnson is currently running an adaptive Phase 2/3 clinical study for nipocalimab.
+Johnson & Johnson also announced that the FDA has granted Fast Track Designation for nipocalimab in WAIHA.

 We also expect to face competition from agents with different mechanisms of action.
 In January 2020, the FDA approved Horizon Therapeutics' Tepezza (teprotumumab), an anti-IGF-1R antibody, for the treatment of TED.
 The most commonly prescribed first-line agents for the treatment of MG are acetylcholinesterase inhibitors, such as pyridostigmine, which are marketed by several manufacturers of generic medicines.
 Intravenous immunoglobulin, or IVIg, is also routinely used for patients with MG.
 Eculizumab (marketed by Alexion Pharmaceuticals), an antibody inhibitor of the C5 protein, was recently approved in 2017 for the treatment of generalized MG in patients who are positive for anti-AChR antibodies.
 The first line of treatment for patients with TED or WAIHA is generally immunosuppressive therapy, including high doses of corticosteroids.
 Other broad immunosuppressive drugs, such as cyclosporine, cyclophosphamide, mycophenolate mofetil and azathioprine, are used when patients do not respond adequately to corticosteroids.
 Rituximab, a monoclonal antibody that binds to an antigen specific to antibody-producing B cells, may also be used as a treatment for TED, WAIHA and other IgG-mediated autoimmune diseases.
-Momenta is developing its hypersialylated IVIg, M254, in a variety of autoimmune indications.
+Johnson & Johnson is developing its hypersialylated IVIg, M254, in a variety of autoimmune indications.